preprocessy/preprocessy/docs/parameters.rst

 - **test_size**

 Size of test set after splitting.
 Can take values from 0 - 1 for floating point values, 0 - Number of samples for integer values.
-Is complementary to train size.
+It is complementary to train size.

 .. code:: python